Kemsekov/GraphSharp/README.md

 # What it is best suited for

-Graph is best suited for a not big number of vesitors and a lot of nodes.
+Graph is best suited for a not big number of visitors and a lot of nodes.
-A lot of vesitors and nodes can greatly affect memory usage, so be ware.
+A lot of visitors and nodes can greatly affect memory usage, so be ware.